satshree/inventory-management/README.md

-# About #
+## About ##

-A Very Basic Inventory Management System made for Mercantile Communications, Nepal
+A Very Basic Inventory Management System made for Mercantile Communications, Nepal.

 ## Requirements ##